Overview

 PUT verb

-PUT method updates an entire resource record specified by his unique ID.
+PUT method updates an entire resource record specified by its unique ID.

 ❗️